eulogioqt/roumi/README.md

 ```

 Return `JSONResponse` on success or `HTTPException` on error.
-Your code may call ROS 2 services, internal REST endpoints or any database — RoUMI only verifies the interface.
+Your code may call ROS 2 services, internal REST endpoints or any database — RUMI only verifies the interface.

 ---